Dr. Haili Ma

-- Position: Lecturer in Performance and Creative Economy
+- Position: International Director and Lecturer in Performance and Creative Economy

-- Areas of expertise: intangible cultural heritage, cultural and creative industries, cultural policy, creative economy in global contexts
+- Areas of expertise: Intangible cultural heritage/Chinese opera; Chinese cultural and creative industries/cultural policy; Creative economy in global contexts

 - Email: H.Ma2@leeds.ac.uk